quicwg/base-drafts/draft-ietf-quic-qpack.md

 cautioned to avoid deleting the referenced name if the referenced entry is evicted from the dynamic table prior to inserting the new entry.

-An encoder can choose to use less capacity than this maximum size (see
-{{size-update}}), but the chosen size MUST stay lower than or equal to the maximum set by the decoder.

-Whenever the maximum size for the dynamic table is reduced, entries are evicted from the end of the dynamic table until the size of the dynamic table is less than or equal to the maximum size.
+Whenever the maximum size for the dynamic table is reduced by the encoder, entries are evicted from the end of the dynamic table until the size of the dynamic table is less than or equal to the new maximum size.
 This mechanism can be used to completely clear entries from the dynamic table by setting a maxiumum size of 0, which can subsequently be restored.

 ### Absolute Indexing {#indexing}